segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/unlocking-attribution/index.md

 ### media_spend_items
-All cost data from the various media platforms is downloaded and stored in the the Media Spend Items and Media Spend Daily Spend tables.
+All cost data from the various media platforms is downloaded and stored in the the Media Spend Items and Media Spend Daily Spend collections.
 Regardless of the media platform, the data is formatted to have the following key unique identifiers/attributes:

 * **Campaign Name** - The name of the campaign as defined the media platform.
 In some platforms, this could be derived from the “Category” field or “Campaign Group” field
 * **Ad Collective Name** - The name of the Ad Collective (also known as Ad Set, or Ad Group across various platforms)
 * **Campaign Id** - The unique ID of the campaign, as determined by the media platform
-* **Ad Collective Id** - The unique ID of the Ad Collective, as determined by the media platform Each row in the Media Spend Items table represent a unique combination of the above 4 attributes.
-After matching a touch against a campaign, the `campaign` identifier in the `touches` collection points to a row from this table.
+* **Ad Collective Id** - The unique ID of the Ad Collective, as determined by the media platform Each row in the Media Spend Items collection represent a unique combination of the above 4 attributes.
+After matching a touch against a campaign, the `campaign` identifier in the `touches` collection points to a row from this collection.

 | Property Name                 | Description                                                                                           |